cmapua/terraingrass/README.md

 Grass system made for use with Unity Terrain and the Built-in Rendering Pipeline.
 Tested and developed on Unity 2022.3.62f3.

+> [!warning]
+> This package is still in active development.
+It is not recommended for use in production.

 ## Features

 Per-instance frustum and distance culling: